Alfetta159/PowerShellCmdletVsCode/README.md

-# Creating PowerShell CmdLets in VSCode
+# Creating PowerShell Cmdlets in VSCode

 Refer to: [Creating PowerShell CmdLets in VSCode](https://dev.to/alfetta159/creating-powershell-cmdlets-in-vscode-3gap)